Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Discussions

-In conclusion, this study provides a quantitative and conceptual framework that bridges phenomenological modeling with an atomistic understanding of sublattice melting.
-Unlike conventional mean-field or single-ion hopping descriptions—which treat ionic transport as independent motion in a static potential—our results reveal that fast ion conduction arises from \emph{collective, anharmonic, and density-dependent} dynamics constrained by the crystalline host.
-This cooperative mechanism unifies order-disorder transitions, vibrational anharmonicity, and dynamical heterogeneity within a single physical picture, offering a microscopic foundation for interpreting nonlinear transport behaviors observed in superionic conductors.
-Combining first-principles simulations with controlled experiments will be essential to verify the universality of these mechanisms and translate them into design principles for next-generation, room-temperature solid electrolytes.
+In conclusion, this study provides a quantitative and conceptually transparent framework that bridges phenomenological modeling with an atomistic understanding of sublattice melting.
+Unlike conventional mean-field or single-ion hopping descriptions-which treat ionic transport as independent motion in a static potential-our results reveal that fast ion conduction arises from \emph{collective, anharmonic, and density-dependent} dynamics constrained by the crystalline host, offering a microscopic foundation for interpreting nonlinear transport behaviors observed in superionic conductors.
+Combining first-principles simulations with controlled experiments will be essential to verify the universality of these mechanisms and translate them into design principles for next-generation solid electrolytes.